carolinabaptist/AI-Learning-Lab/README.md

 Key concepts: Reinforcement Learning, Feedback, Reward, Penalty, Agent, Ambient, Algorithm <br>
 Material: Race Track, Puzzles, Ozobots, Computer with internet, AI learning Lab, paper question marks

+⚠️ Voice Disclaimer: The voice used in Activity 2 depends on your browser and computer settings.
+It may vary depending on the available voices and speech synthesis support in your system.

 # Activity 4 Teach, Mário!